solana-turbin3/Q1_25_Builder_qhristen/README.md

-This respository contains all project and resources during Turbin3 Q1 2025 cohort.
+This respository contains all project and resources during Turbin3 Q1 2025 builders cohort.

 ### Content/Folders